The Ecology website and applications will not be available on the morning of Saturday, October 4th due to network maintenance. Read more...

 Water right records can be searched on the Water Resources Explorer (Web Map) by document/record number or by the name of the person the water right was issued to (or the name of the claimant, if it is a water right claim).

-The Web map is an efficient tool for anyone researching water rights or water right claims, or seeking to obtain a water right in Washington State.
+The Web Map is an efficient tool for anyone researching water rights or water right claims, or seeking to obtain a water right in Washington State.
 Consultants, real estate agents, local government workers, elected officials, and holders of existing water rights will find the map a valuable source of information.

-The Web map section and/or quantity report section allows users to query and view data and documents relating to water rights and claims.
+The Web Map section and/or quantity report section allows users to query and view data and documents relating to water rights and claims.
 This includes, if completed, the mapped place of water use and water sources (existing and proposed) for water right certificates, water use permits, applications for water use, and claims of water use as described on the documents maintained by Ecology.

 Links to water right documents allow the user access to scanned images of water resource documents that include:

+If you still have questions please contact the regional office that covers your county.
 If you need assistance with your research you can fill out and submit this form to the proper regional office:

 Here are some links to maps and information to help you find your location.
 Location is a key step towards success when using the interactive map and quantity report sections:

 What is a water right and what kind of documents can I expect to find when I am searching?

 Water Resources Program Contacts - includes contact information for Water Resources Program staff at Headquarters and the Regional Offices